You have no items in your shopping cart.

 How to "harden-off" Coleus: After potting your Coleus, place them outdoors everyday for 3-4 hours in full or partial shade in a wind-sheltered location.
 Gradually increase the time outdoors every day, and by the end of the first week you should be able to gradually begin to acclimate them to their permanent location (if it differs from where they have been previously held).
 A temporary windbreak or sun protection should be offered for a time if the Coleus are planted in an exposed location.
 Regular daily watering of exposed Coleus is crucial to their survival.
 Close attention should still be given to the amount of heat, cold, sun, and wind your Coleus receive for at least two more weeks after hardening off and protection should be available at any time during the summer if inclement weather or sudden cold snaps threaten your plants.

 Coleus have historically been considered a shade plant, and Coleus do grow well in dappled or partial shade, but no Coleus will do well in deep shade.
-Coleus are not mushrooms and a certain amount of bright light is necessary to maintain the proper level of pigment in the leaves.
-The deeper the shade, the more washed out the colors will be.
-Deep shade may also cause lanky, contorted growth as the plant stretches towards light, and damp soil may cause disease.
+A certain amount of bright, indirect light is necessary to maintain the proper level of pigment in the leaves.
+While the Coleus may survive the lack of sunlight, the colors may be muted and washed out.
+Deep shade may cause lanky, contorted growth as the plant stretches towards light.

 Most Coleus can take some sun, especially if it is morning sun, and several can tolerate full sun if properly acclimated.
 Experimentation is definitely in order to find which varieties do best in your particular conditions.
-The plants that are photographed for the Rosy Dawn Garden catalog are mature plants that have been grown in bright morning light with protection from the afternoon sun.
+The plants that are photographed for the Rosy Dawn Garden catalog are mature plants that have been grown in bright morning light with protection from the afternoon sun or in a bright under shadecloth.
 Your Coleus may look different from our catalog photos depending on growing conditions.

 Temperature: Coleus are native to some of the warmest climates in the world, but think tropical, not desert.
 Coleus are native to lands that lie close to the equator, which means the average temperature is 90 degrees Fahrenheit all year and there are no seasons other than monsoon seasons.
 There is absolutely no frost, so Coleus grow as herbaceous perennials.
 They can take an enormous amount of heat as long as they are grown in good soil that is kept evenly moist.
 In their native land they are usually found growing in high shade or dappled shade, and that makes the heat easier to bear.
 When planning where to place your Coleus keep in mind their tropical origin and try to duplicate it as closely as possible.
 While Coleus like it hot, they can do reasonably well in cooler temperatures as long as they don't fall lower than 60 degrees Fahrenheit.
 Temperatures in the 50s and 40s are survivable, but sustained cool temperatures will adversely affect the vigor and color of the Coleus and make it susceptible to disease.
 Freezing temperatures are deadly to Coleus and even a light frost will destroy the plant.